leeprovoost/go-rest-api-template/README.md

 ### Operations on our (mock) database

 I wanted to create a template REST API that didn't depend on a database, so started with creating a simple in-memory database that we can work with.
 I admit that this was mainly to satisfy my own curiosity.
-I might change that in the future to using an off-the-shelve in-memory Go database.
+I might change that in the future to using an off-the-shelf in-memory Go database.

 The good thing is that this will be the start of a so-called data access layer that abstracts away the underlying data store.
 We can achieve that by starting with creating an interface (which is a good practice in Go anyway).
-Note the use of the -er at the end of the interface name, as per Go convention.

-Open the `data/database.go` file and you will see:
+Open the `internal/passport/models/user.go` file and you will see:

 ```
+// UserStorage defines all the database operations
-type DataStorer interface {
+type UserStorage interface {
-	ListUsers() ([]models.User, error)
+	ListUsers() ([]User, error)
-	GetUser(i int) (models.User, error)
+	GetUser(i int) (User, error)
-	AddUser(u models.User) (models.User, error)
+	AddUser(u User) (User, error)
-	UpdateUser(u models.User) (models.User, error)
+	UpdateUser(u User) (User, error)
 	DeleteUser(i int) error
 }
 ```

 This allows us to define a set of operations on the data as a contract, without people having to worry about the actual implementation of how the data is stored and accessed.
 I've added the basic operations to list, retrieve, create, update and delete data, so the standard CRUD-style operations (accepting that CRUD has some subtle differences with REST).

-We're using `models.User` instead of just `User` because the `User` struct is defined in the models subpackage.

 Let's now have a look at the type signature of the `Get` operation:

 ```
-GetUser(i int) (models.User, error)
+GetUser(i int) (User, error)
 ```

 What this tells us is that it is expecting an integer as an argument (which will be the User id in our case), and returns a pair of values: a User object and an error object.
 Returning pairs of values is a nice Go feature and is often used to return information about errors.

-An example of how this could be used is the following:
+An example of how this could be used is in `internal/passport/handlers.go:

 ```
-// call the GetUser function with a given user id, this returns (hopefully) the user and an error object
+// GetUserHandler returns a user object
+func GetUserHandler(w http.ResponseWriter, req *http.Request, appEnv AppEnv) {
+	vars := mux.Vars(req)
+	uid, _ := strconv.Atoi(vars["uid"])
-user, err := appEnv.DB.GetUser(uid)
+	user, err := appEnv.UserStore.GetUser(uid)
 	if err != nil {
-  response := models.Status{
+		response := status.Response{
 			Status:  strconv.Itoa(http.StatusNotFound),
 			Message: "can't find user",
 		}
 		log.WithFields(log.Fields{
 			"env":    appEnv.Env,
 			"status": http.StatusNotFound,
 		}).Error("Can't find user")
 		appEnv.Render.JSON(w, http.StatusNotFound, response)
 		return
 	}
 	appEnv.Render.JSON(w, http.StatusOK, user)
+}
 ```

 We check whether the error object is nil.
 If it is, then we return a HTTP 200 OK, if not then we return HTTP 404 Not Found.
 Let's go into more detail when we talk about our API handlers.